SERGEANT FREDERICK DEFINIS; U.S. ARMY AIR FORCE

 Former Prisoner Of Nazis Tells Experiences

 Norwalk “hasn’t changed much,” was the comment today of Staff Sergeant Frederick De Finis of 16 Neptune Avenue, who got home Saturday after spending more than a year in German prison camps.
 “I still can’t quite get used to the idea that I’m home, but it’s wonderful to see my mother and dad again,” declared the former High School star athlete, who was shot down on March 16, 1944, while acting as a ball turret gunner in a B-17 on a bombing mission over Augsburg.
 His parents are Mr. and Mrs. John De Finis.
 Ordered by his superior officer not to talk about the way he was treated by the Nazis, the beribboned sergeant only remarked that “German prisoners in America are treated too well.”
-Sergeant De Finis related how he bailed out of his bomber 20 miles from the Swiss border after personally shooting down one of the 14 Luftwaffe fighters which successfully attacked the ship.
+Sergeant De Finis related how he bailed out of his bomber 20 miles from the Swiss border after personally shooting down one of the 14 Luftwaffe fighters that successfully attacked the ship.
 Landing in a field, he started to make his way toward Switzerland, but armed German farmers surrounded and captured him.
-In April of this year, he was in a prison camp near Hanover, he said when he and his fellow prisoners began hearing the approaching gunfire as the British Army advanced on the retreating Germans.
+In April of this year, he was in a prison camp near Hanover, he said, when he and his fellow prisoners began hearing the approaching gunfire as the British Army advanced on the retreating Germans.
 Their guards herded the prisoners into a long column to evacuate them further East, but De Finis and six others escaped from the column and made their way to the British lines.
 The sergeant brought home with him a Nazi stormtrooper’s knife and Mauser pistol.
 Asked how he obtained the wicked-looking souvenirs, he remarked laconically, “Oh, I just beat this guy up.”
 Sergeant De Finis said he returned to this country on a convalescent ship and had an opportunity on the trip to gain back some of the weight he lost during his many months of imprisonment.
 He is now home on a 60-day leave, after which he will go to the Air Force Relocation Center at Atlantic City for further assignment.
-Sergeant De Finis, who enlisted in the Air Force in November of 1942 after graduating in June from Norwalk High School where he starred on the baseball and football teams, wears the Air Medal with Oak Leaf Cluster, the Good Conduct Medal, one battle star, and a Presidential unit citation.
+Sergeant De Finis, who enlisted in the Air Force in November of 1942 after graduating in June from Norwalk High School, where he starred on the baseball and football teams, wears the Air Medal with Oak Leaf Cluster, the Good Conduct Medal, one battle star, and a Presidential unit citation.

 From The Norwalk Hour newspaper on May 21, 1945